Operational Efficiency

 Model architecture

-The baseline model was not AI-trained.
+The baseline model was not AI-trained: it was simply calculated as the rolling median of sales per product for the last 4 weeks.
 It gave us a simple and robust computation of base sales that we could later incorporate with an AI-trained model.
-It acts as a normalisation step, enabling the forecasting of each product using a single model.
+This layer acts as a normalisation step, enabling the forecasting of each product using a single model.

 The multiplier, on the other hand, is an AI-trained model.
 This took the form of a global forecasting model that we trained on the last 14 months of historical data.
 We then applied the multiplier to the baseline to obtain the final forecasted demand.